Understanding Power, Policy, and People.

 Skills Development

-• Computer skills: You’ll develop proficiency with Excel, PowerPoint, Word, Google Docs, R, Zotero, and Hootsuite.
+• Computer skills: By the end of your sophomore year, you’ll develop proficiency with Excel, PowerPoint, Word, Google Docs, R, Zotero, and Hootsuite.
 You’ll also be encouraged to use a variety of productivity tools important to employers, including Google Calendar, Evernote, Dropbox, and task managers.
-And you’ll be using all of these by the end of your sophomore year.